-Step 1: Click Start WPS button in Figure 4-21.
+Step 1: Press the WPS button on the back panel of the modem router or click Start WPS button in Figure 4-21.

 Step 2: Press and hold the WPS button of the adapter directly for 2 or 3 seconds.